 A wide range of different causes

-- Disorders - Athlete’s foot, Psoriasis, Eczema, Thyroid disease, Diabetes and some other skin conditions can be the cause of cracked heels.
+• Disorders - Athlete’s foot, psoriasis, eczema, thyroid disease, diabetes and some other skin conditions can be the cause of cracked heels.

-- Water - Water can take away natural oils from the skin and can leave the skin rough and/or dry.
+• Water - Water on your feet can take away natural oils from the skin and can leave the skin rough and/or dry.
 Standing for prolonged periods in damp areas, such as a bathroom, can cause dry and cracked heels.

-- Genetics - Naturally dry or thick dry skin (callus) around the heel could be a genetic cause of cracked heels.
+• Genetics - Naturally dry or thick, dry skin (callus) around the heel could be a genetic cause of cracked heels.